-In response to DEA actions to block seeds imported by some states in order to grow industrial hemp and to avoid future similar DEA actions to stall full implementation of the hemp provision of the farm bill, Congress acted swiftly.
+Immediately following the 2014 farm bill, some states quickly responded by expanding their efforts to grow industrial hemp.
+However, these initiatives were slowed by the absence of viable seeds in the United States to grow industrial hemp and DEA actions blocking the importation of viable seed.
+(For more information, see "DEA's Blocking of Imported Viable Hemp Seeds".)
+To avoid future similar DEA actions that might further stall full implementation of the hemp provision of the farm bill, Congress acted swiftly.
 Both the House and Senate FY2015 Commerce-Justice-Science (CJS) appropriations bills contained provisions to block federal law enforcement authorities from interfering with state agencies and hemp growers and counter efforts to obstruct agricultural research.
-The enacted FY2015 appropriation blocked federal law enforcement authorities from interfering with state agencies, hemp growers, and agricultural research.
-The provision stated that "none of the funds made available" to the U.S. Justice Department and DEA "may be used in contravention" of the 2014 farm bill.
+The enacted FY2015 appropriation blocked federal law enforcement authorities from interfering with state agencies, hemp growers, and agricultural research.51 The provision stated that "none of the funds made available" to the U.S. Justice Department and DEA "may be used in contravention" of the 2014 farm bill.
+Similar language has been included in each subsequent enacted CSJ appropriations and is now also part annual Agriculture appropriations.